To apply for a joint loan with someone else:

 - Hold tight!
 We'll review your application, and the loan will be funded.
 You’ll get emails updating you along the way.
-You can also visit your account anytime to see the progress on your loan.
+You can also sign into your Member Center anytime to see the progress on your loan.

 - Receive your loan.
 Once your loan is approved and funded, it’ll be deposited into your bank account within 4 business days.

 The whole application, approval, and funding process can take as little as a week.
 Even if it takes a little longer, we’ll keep you informed every step of the way.

 We look at both applicants’ qualifications on joint applications, so it might be a good fit if you’re hoping to qualify for a larger amount or a better rate than either of you might be able to secure on your own.